Close

 Visa Costs and Fee Structure

-• Employment Pass: SGD 105 application fee plus SGD 225 issuance fee
+• Employment Pass: SGD 105 (approximately USD 79) application fee plus SGD 225 (approximately USD 170) issuance fee

 Application Channels

 Applications are processed through the Singapore Immigration & Checkpoints Authority (ICA) online portal or authorized visa agents.
-Work pass applications utilize the Ministry of Manpower's WPOL system.
+Individual tourist applicants cannot apply directly and must use authorized agents or have a local sponsor.
+Employment Pass applications are submitted via the Ministry of Manpower's EP eService system by the employer or an authorized agent.

 Peak Processing Periods